 How will MBC members be notified of the availability of a new edition?

 When a new volume is ready to print, an email blast will be sent to all MBC members giving them a window of opportunity (probably 4–6 weeks) to purchase the volume at a pre-publication discount.
-Delivery should be 6–8 weeks after the ordering window closes.
+Delivery should be about four months after the ordering window closes.

 What if I miss the ordering window?